 Trinidad.
 However, it was not until 1865 that the first inter-colonial games between Barbados and British Guiana took place at Garrison Savannah, Bridgetown, Barbados, from 15-16 February.
 Barbados won the game with 138 runs.

-The first trip abroad West Indian players led in 1884 to Canada and the United States.
+West Indian players led in 1884 to Canada and the United States (that was their first trip to abroad).
 The first triangular tournament took place in 1891 between British Guiana, Barbados, and Trinidad, while the first cricket travel team came to the West Indies from America in 1888.

 The first English crew to visit the West Indies came in 1896 and played in Jamaica, Barbados, British Guiana, and Trinidad.
 During the second English visit in 1897, an All-West Indies team met in Trinidad from 15-17 February.
 The All-West Indies team won with three goals.
 The first